Arp-G/pictionary/README.md

 Please [create an issue](https://github.com/Arp-G/pictionary/issues/new).

 Want to contribute?
-Create a PR and I will be happy to review and merge it Tell your friends about the project
+* Create a PR and I will be happy to review and merge it
+* Start this project
+* Tell your friends about the project.

 Like my work?
-Consider [contributing](https://www.paypal.com/paypalme/arprokz) to this project and support me to imrpove it.
+Consider [contributing](https://www.paypal.com/paypalme/arprokz) to this project and support me to improve it.

 ## Setup and run locally